javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 */
 ```

+To create complex objects, there's a more advanced syntax, [classes](info:classes), that we'll cover later.

 ## Summary

 - Constructor functions or, briefly, constructors, are regular functions, but there's a common agreement to name them with capital letter first.